|

 CLICK IMAGE TO ENLARGE

-Russia, mingled with Russian Emperor
+Russia, became Russian Emperor

-Alexander I, helped the
+Alexander I's new BFF, helped the

-a Russian grand duchy, and aided the Russians in their fight against
+Russians to organize Finland, and aided the Russians in their fight against

 Napoleon I.